web

 Interviewer: So deciding who was going to be in the band, officially, it wasn't something that happened quickly?

 Daniel: Oh, it was a process alright...we did have auditions, and some guys - I gave them a while to sort of prove themselves.
 I mean, musicians may get nervous at auditions - so I give them a while to kind of, you know - show me who they really are, personality-wise and what have you.
 But it comes down to this: Martin, Geoff and I were the guys who were at the center of the whole thing...but both Martin and Geoff were just too committed elsewhere to be "members" in the traditional sense.
-And I want to also acknowledge guys like Tim Kelliher and Jian Lakerson, who sat in on a gig or two, they were terrific.
+And I want to also acknowledge Tim Kelliher, who sat in on drums for a TV gig with us, he was terrific.
 Oh, there was this one guy, Jesus...his name escapes me, but he insisted on being called by some ridiculous nickname, Mckatt or something - what a piece of work.
 Mark or Mike or Milkdud or something.
 He didn't even make it to the "audition" stage.
 I felt sorry for him, a funny little guy.
 I spent a little time hanging out, he was practically begging to be involved, I'd thought about letting him sit in on bass.
 It was obvious though, something was *very, very* wrong.
 I saw him around town a time or two, throwing drunken tantrums in downtown Seattle, good Lord.
 I had thought, hell, he can half-way tune a guitar, we'll give him a shot on bass.
 But I started to hear from other people around town, "watch out, this guy is a total jackass" or "you can't be thinking of letting someone with severe emotional problems play with us" or I don't know what.
 Oh, and the engineer we had, he'd actually said to me once "You are going to let that pizza-faced little troll play with us?"...(laughs); I put that together with what I observed, it was pretty obvious, he was a real dumbass and had serious emotional problems so he was crossed off the list.
 I heard a while back from a mutual friend that he was now doing some kind of VR or role playing thing, where people pretended they were little bunny rabbits or something - seems about right (laughs).
 Anyway, it was a process, we had to wade through some real characters to get a solid unit locked in.

 Interviewer: OK, so...now, we are at a place where - you guys are ready to go, recording can get underway, gigs booked, the songs that will later become the 7th Order catalog are being written...